rzvc/ThermalView/README.md

 # Credits
-Thanks to everyone from the EEVBlog forum.<br>
+Thanks to everyone from the EEVBlog forum, with special thanks going to miguelvp and John Coloccia.<br>
 Credits should also go to Stephen Stair for figuring out how to get frames out of this puppy.
 His project is found at https://github.com/sgstair/winusbdotnet.